TomMarianer/gwml/README.md

   - inject_times_backup.py - backup of an obsolete version of the previous script.
 - pbs_files - folder containing the `.pbs` files used to submit the `.py` scripts to the cluster.
 They are divided into subfolders according to the queue the scripts should be submitted to.
   - bigmem
-    - pbs_combine.pbs - used to submit /condition/combine_segment.py
+    - pbs_combine.pbs - used to submit /condition/combine_segment.py.
-    - pbs_combine_fromraw.pbs - used to submit /gravityspy/combine_fromraw.py
+    - pbs_combine_fromraw.pbs - used to submit /gravityspy/combine_fromraw.py.
-    - pbs_combine_injected.pbs - used to submit /injections/combine_injected.py
+    - pbs_combine_injected.pbs - used to submit /injections/combine_injected.py.
-    - pbs_condition.pbs - used to submit /condition/condition_raw_par.py
+    - pbs_condition.pbs - used to submit /condition/condition_raw_par.py.
-    - pbs_create_fromraw.pbs - used to submit /gravityspy/create_gs_fromraw.py
+    - pbs_create_fromraw.pbs - used to submit /gravityspy/create_gs_fromraw.py.
-    - pbs_inject.pbs - used to submit /injections/inject_*.py
+    - pbs_inject.pbs - used to submit /injections/inject_*.py.
-    - pbs_missing.pbs - used to submit /gravityspy/find_missing.py
+    - pbs_missing.pbs - used to submit /gravityspy/find_missing.py.
-    - pbs_pois.pbs - used to submit /get_flagged/get_pois_script.py
+    - pbs_pois.pbs - used to submit /get_flagged/get_pois_script.py.
   - gpuq
-    - pbs_extract.pbs - used to submit /cnn/extract_gram_unlabeled.py
+    - pbs_extract.pbs - used to submit /cnn/extract_gram_unlabeled.py.
   - workq
-    - pbs_download.pbs - used to submit /dowbload/download_*.py
+    - pbs_download.pbs - used to submit /dowbload/download_16.py and /download/download_gs.py.
 - segment files - folder containing files with lists of the time segments from O1 and O2 - files with segments of available data for each detector (e.g., O1_H1_DATA), as well as files with segments for which data from both detectors are available (e.g., O1_BOTH_DATA).
 - tools - folder containing tools and parameter files:
   - params.py - parameters relevant to to conditioning phase.